guomics-lab/MSDT-Converter/Readme.md

 ## Environment Setup

-We provide both Docker and Conda set-up guide, user can choose between option A: Docker and option B: Conda below:
+Setup is available via both Docker and Conda.
+Choose between Option A (Docker) and Option B (Conda) below.

 ## Option A: Docker